ASFOpenSARlab/opensarlab-docs/user_docs/troubleshooting_guide.md

  |:-------------:|
  | *Click the event log arrow beneath the server startup progress bar.* |

- If the problem is related to the git puller, you will see details regarding which file or files are causing the conflict in the event log.
-Note the file names and locations for later, and then logout of OpenSARlab.
+ If the problem is related to the git puller, you will find details regarding which file or files are causing the conflict in the event log.
 If the problem is not related to the git puller, contact an [OpenSARlab Administrator](mailto:uaf-jupyterhub-asf@alaska.edu).

+ If the problem is git puller related, note the names and locations of the offending files and logout of OpenSARlab.

  | ![The logout button is located at the top right of the screen.](assets/logout_server_screen.png) |
  |:-------------:|